omotara100/omotara100/README.md

 [Brief Introduction - Remove this afterwards]

 Passionate cybersecurity enthusiast showcasing hands-on experience in threat analysis, vulnerability assessment, and incident response.
-Proficient in utilizing industry-standard tools and techniques to safeguard digital assets and mitigate security risks."
+Proficient in utilizing industry-standard tools and techniques to safeguard digital assets and mitigate security risks.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]